mrmathews08/Coding-Quiz/README.md

 ## Homework Assingment 4

 First I created the proper files,(initially planning on CSS) and linked the ones together that neeeded to be linked.
 I wrote my skeleton HTML and got a good feel of the organization.
-Pseudocoding helped me alot through this next part as I tried to think abot step by step every element that I needed to make and what events came from those elements.
+Pseudocoding helped me alot through this assignment because I feel like a the toughest thing is starting sometimes.
+However, writing out things step by step and organizing the events so that I knew exactly which event was calling which function, it became easier to see the big picture.
+I put everything in a jumbotron from bootstrap and then used javascript to create the page dynamically from there.

 ## Installation